 "I felt so much like Diane [Novel 4 If They Only Knew] because I am white but grew up in a neighborhood mostly of Hispanics.
 In school I was one of the few white kids and probably poorer than most.
 My senior year of high school we had guest speaker after guest speaker talk about scholarships for blacks and Hispanics.
 I sat in silence.
 A few others looked bored and a little upset, too.
 Some were white, some were Asian, and one boy was Arabic.
 It was awkward when the guest speaker or our teacher looked at us and then passed us by to give the scholarship materials to other students.
 Prejudice goes both ways.
 I think America needs to become truly multicultural and equal and less political.
 We are all Americans regardless of our skin color or heritage and we all need to help each other."

-"I had taken English AP Language and Composition in high school, and got an A, but all I did was memorize rhetorical terms.
+"I was taking English AP Language and Composition in high school, but all I did was memorize rhetorical devices.
 I never understood their purpose or how to apply them in my own writing even though we had to read book after book.
-After reading the chapter on rhetoric from the Between Two Worlds Student Workbook, even though it was just a brief passage, it suddenly all made sense.
-I now understand how to actually incorporate rhetoric effectively, by deliberately choosing a certain tone according to the subject matter and my audience, and my purpose for writing, as well as which rhetorical devices are most effective in this context."
+To challenge myself more, I decided to participate in concurrent enrollment.
+After reading the chapter on rhetoric from the Between Two Worlds Student Workbook in my English B1A college class, even though it was just one chapter, rhetoric suddenly all made sense.
+I now understand how to deliberately choose a certain tone according to the subject matter and my audience, and to identify my purpose for writing, and then proceed to select which rhetorical devices are most effective in this context."

 "I was very moved by The Decision [Novel 1] and the all too common struggles of many Mexican American students who must cope with two cultures and two languages.
 The successful ones learn that there is nothing wrong with cherishing both."